 By Josh Weiss-Roessler

 Don’t despair if this happens to your aging pup, though.
-As many owners of special needs dogs have already discovered, it’s quite possible for him or her to continue to live happily and safely for quite some time.
+As many owners of special needs dogs have already discovered, it’s quite possible for them to continue to live happily and safely for quite some time.

 What it does mean, however, is that both of you are going to have to learn some new tricks.
 Like what?
 Read on!

 If you have stairs in your house, a baby gate is going to become your dog’s new best friend.
-It’s also smart to block off pools and take care with any sharp objects and edges, because they won’t be as easy for your dog to avoid.
-Additionally, while it’s vital to let your dog run around and get exercise, you never want to let her off leash in an area that isn’t fenced in and, preferably, familiar.
+It’s also smart to block off pools and take care of any sharp objects and edges because they won’t be as easy for your dog to avoid.
+Additionally, while it’s vital to let your dog run around and get exercise, you never want to let her off-leash in an area that isn’t fenced in and, preferably, familiar.

 You know that touch is important, but you might not realize that vibration can be just as valuable — and help you to be a bit more hands-off.
 For example, there are vibrating collars you can purchase that will help you to replace words you used to train her, like “sit,” “stay,” “no,” and so on, with sensations.
 Additionally, you can direct your dog by doing things like stomping or clapping, and doggy water fountains let her “feel” where her dish is.